50ButtonsEach/fliclib-linux-dist/README.md

 # Flic SDK for Linux Beta

+## Feedback
+Any issues should be reported here on github.

 ## Whats included
 * `daemon` - This is the central daemon that manages all buttons.
 Run it with `./daemon -l -f flic.sqlite3`
 * `fliclib-cpp/flic` - This is a command line tool for managing the daemon.
 Type `help` to see available commands